tom131313/calibrate/README.md

 # Java Camera Calibrator

-run from a terminal window the photonvision-dev-calib-winx64.jar (Windows PC) or photonvision-dev-calib-linuxarm64.jar (RPi, etc.)
+run from a terminal window either the Windows jar or Linux arm64 jar (RPi, etc.)

 java -jar <the right jar file> [options]

-Options are listed with -help, for example, on a Windows PC: java -jar photonvision-dev-calib-winx64.jar -help
+Options are listed with -help, for example, on a Windows PC: java -jar calib-photonvision-dev-beta-X-winx64.jar -help

 Options included for changing the numeric camera Id, camera pixel format, wide, height, ChArUcoBoard printing size.